lumeland/lume.land/docs/getting-started/working-with-assets.md

 </lume-code>

-Now, all pages have the `<link>` element but the styles are not applied.
+Now, all pages have the `<link>` element, but the styles are not applied.
 If you inspect the `_site` folder, you won't see the styles.css file there, and the URL `http://localhost:3000/styles.css` returns a 404 error.

 This is because Lume, by default, only generates HTML pages from files with known extensions like `.md`, `.vto`, etc. Other files are ignored.
-So we need to configure Lume to include also the extra files needed.
+So we need to configure Lume to also include our assets.

 Lume configuration is defined in the `_config.ts` file.
 When a new Lume project is created, this file is very basic and the only thing that it does is import